alexkim205/whiteboard/README.md

 ## Intro

 Hi Classkick team!
-It was great talking with Sandip over video, and I thank you for taking the time to review my take home assignment.
+It was great talking with Sandip over video, and thank you for taking the time to review my take home assignment.
 Looking forward to hearing from you soon.

 ## Setup